SwarmStorm/awesome/README.md

 *   [carbon-design-system/carbon-components-svelte](https://github.com/carbon-design-system/carbon-components-svelte) - Svelte implementation of the Carbon Design System

+*   [vynect/venom](https://github.com/vynect/venom) - Venom is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on artificial intelligence and all types of design architecture for WhatsApp.

 *   [zerodytrash/TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) - Node.js library to receive live stream events (comments, gifts, etc.) in realtime from TikTok LIVE.

 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.